Leadership & Members

 One major focus of Dr. Speicher's research program is development of novel multi-dimensional proteome profiling methods and application of these methods to identify novel serological diagnostic markers of cancer and other human diseases.
 His laboratory was an active participant in the Human Proteome Organization's Plasma Proteome Pilot Project and a multi-institutional EDRN-WHI pilot project to discover plasma biomarkers of colon cancer.
 In addition, his research group uses protein biochemical and biophysical techniques to study protein structure-function relationships of membrane-associated proteins.
 He serves on a number of scientific advisory boards and National Institutes of Health study sections, and has presented more than 80 invited lectures and seminars.
 He has published more than 135 peer-reviewed research manuscripts and 45 book chapters or reviews.
 He edited a book entitled Proteome Research – Interpreting the Genome, serves on a number of editorial boards, including the journals Proteomics, Analytical Biochemistry, Biomarker Insights and PharmaGenomics, and is a senior editor for Cancer Research.

 Ashani Weeraratna received a Ph.D. in Molecular and Cellular Oncology from George Washington University Medical Center’s Department of Pharmacology.
 From 1998 to 2000, she was post-doctoral fellow at The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Oncology Center, before joining the National Human Genome Research Institute as a staff scientist.
-Currently, Dr. Weeraratna is an assistant professor in the Molecular and Cellular Oncogenesis Program of The Wistar Institute Cancer Center.
+Currently, Dr. Weeraratna is an associate professor in the Molecular and Cellular Oncogenesis Program of The Wistar Institute Cancer Center.

 Dr. Weeraratna's research focuses on unraveling the molecular mechanisms involved in melanoma metastasis with a particular emphasis on the Wnt signaling pathway, which comprises a family of proteins that have been shown to have great implications in fetal development as well as cancer.
 Another major interest of her laboratory lies in examining the link between changes in the tumor microenvironment, such as hypoxia, and aging associated senescence, and melanoma progression.